Orange Montbretia Crocosmia Bulbs – 50 Emily Mckenzie Crocosmia Hardy Flower Tubers for Planting

 Planting and Caring for Crocosmia Bulbs

-Soil Preparation: Loosen the soil to a depth of about 12 inches and incorporate compost or other organic matter to improve drainage and nutrient content.
+For optimal results, plant your Crocosmia bulbs in the spring after the danger of frost has passed, ensuring the soil is beginning to warm.
+In warmer climates (USDA Zones 7-10), fall planting is also a viable option.
+Select a location with full sun exposure, requiring at least 6 hours of direct sunlight daily.
+Well-draining soil is essential to prevent bulb rot, making these hardy tubers ideal for borders, flower beds, and containers.
+Prepare the soil by loosening it to a depth of about 12 inches and incorporating compost or other organic matter to improve drainage and nutrient content.
 Aim for slightly acidic to neutral soil with a pH between 6.0 and 7.0.
-Plant the bulbs 3-4 inches deep, ensuring the pointed side faces upward.
-Space the bulbs 6-8 inches apart to facilitate proper airflow.
+Plant the bulbs 3-4 inches deep, ensuring the pointed side faces upward, and space them 6-8 inches apart to facilitate proper airflow.
 After planting, water thoroughly and add a layer of mulch to help retain moisture and suppress weed growth.

 Frequently Asked Questions

-• How deep should I plant the bulbs?
+• How deep should I plant the Crocosmia bulbs?
 Plant the bulbs 3-4 inches deep with the pointed side facing up.

 Reviews